Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

 In summary, by mixing these data, we construct a multimodal medical knowledge tree.
-As demonstrated in Fig.~\ref{fig:knowledge_source_examples} (c), the concepts (including both anatomical structures and lesions) are linked via the relations and further extended with their definitions, containing their characteristics.
+As demonstrated in Figure 10 (c), the concepts (including both anatomical structures and lesions) are linked via the relations and further extended with their definitions, containing their characteristics.
 Additionally, some are further mapped to the visual atlas, demonstrating their visual features that may hardly be described purely by text.
+More examples on the curated knowledge dataset are shown in Supplementary Table 34, 35, and 36.

-\subsubsection{Segmentation Dataset}
+\subsection{Segmentation Dataset}

-To train our segmentation model with the ability to handle segmentation tasks of different targets, across various modalities and anatomical regions, we collect and integrate 72 diverse publicly available medical segmentation datasets, totaling 22,186 scans including both CT and MRI and 302,033 segmentation annotations spanning 8 different regions of the human body: Brain, Head and Neck, Upper Limb, Thorax, Abdomen, Plevis, and Lower Limb.
+To train our segmentation model with the ability to handle segmentation tasks of different targets, across various modalities and anatomical regions, we collect and integrate 72 diverse publicly available medical segmentation datasets, totaling 22,186 scans including CT, MRI, and PET, and 302,033 segmentation annotations spanning 8 different regions of the human body: Brain, Head and Neck, Upper Limb, Thorax, Abdomen, Pelvis, and Lower Limb.
 The dataset is termed as \textbf{\samdataset{}}.
-More details are present in Table~\ref{tab:dataset_details} and Table~\ref{tab:dataset_links}. \textbf{Note that}, some public datasets are not mutually exclusive, {\em e.g.}, KITS23 and KITS21~\cite{KITS21}, we thus only collect the latest version, to avoid redundancy and potential data leakage in train-test split.
+More details are present in Supplementary Table 26 and 27. \textbf{Note that}, some public datasets are not mutually exclusive, {\em e.g.}, KiTS23 and KiTS21~\cite{KiTS23}, we thus only collect the latest version, to avoid redundancy and potential data leakage in train-test split.

 Before mixing these datasets for training, two challenges remain: (i) the anatomical targets from each dataset must be integrated into a unified annotation system.
 The clinic demands beneath each dataset collection might be different, resulting in different annotation standards and granularity.
 Meanwhile, since most datasets are annotated for training specialist models like nnU-Net~\cite{nnUNET}, precise and consistent terminology or expression for anatomical targets is often ignored.
 Therefore, a unified label system is demanded to avoid potential contradictions when training on mixed datasets. (ii) some critical image statistics, such as intensity distribution and voxel spacing vary from dataset to dataset, hindering the model from learning consistent image representations across datasets.
 In the following, we present details for dataset integration and pre-processing, and how we address the abovementioned challenges.